 Whiteness between the top of iris and eyelid.

 Pain and redness in the eyes.

 Sensitivity to light.

 Double vision due to weakening of eye muscles.

 Difficulty in moving eyes.

 Protruding eyes are mostly an outcome of some other disease like:

+Typically, the initial active phase lasts for between several months and around two years.
+However, in all cases, bulging eyes will be exposed to more air making it difficult to keep them lubricated.
+To combat excessive dryness, artificial tears and eye drops can be used for moisture and lubrication.
 The treatment applied will mostly depend on the cause of it.
 Quitting smoking is advised as smoking worsens the symptoms.
 If the root cause lies in hyperthyroidism, medications for hypothyroidism are prescribed.
 In severe cases, surgery is prescribed.
 Some other forms of medications are:

 External lubrication for eyes.

 Medications to block antibodies.